christian-echica/httpclient-test/README.md

-This a simple PHP application in a microservice architecture.
+This a simple Angular App to demo an image base hello world!

 ### What is this repository for? ###